7.2: Polysaccharides

 Depending on its molecular weight, it is soluble in water (forming viscous solutions) and organic solvents.
 It is also used as a food thickener and stabilizer.
 It is synthesized by lactic acid-forming bacteria using sucrose as an energy source.
 Most uses are commercial.

 In A, the most common chair representation, the 2nd and 4th residues from the right-hand end are flipped versions of residues 1 and 3.
 Residues 1 and 2 are colored red and blue for clarity.
 This unit is repeated to generate the full chain.
-The top part of A show a simplified version of the flip of the red ring to produce the blue ring to help you see that they are indeed identical structures.
+The top part of A shows a simplified version of the flip of the red ring to produce the blue ring to help you see that they are indeed identical structures.

 Figure \(\PageIndex{9}\): Two representations showing the nonpolar axial surface of cellulose strands that contribute to hydrophobic interactions stabilizing the cellulose assemblies.
-The top panel shows how cellulose could interact with a nonpolar planar substance such as a layer of graphite.
+The top panel shows how cellulose could interact with a nonpolar planar substance, such as a layer of graphite.
 Axial H atoms are shown in green/cyan in the bottom panel.

 Top Panel: Yang G, Luo X and Shuai L (2021) Bioinspired Cellulase-Mimetic Solid Acid Catalysts for Cellulose Hydrolysis.
 Front.
 Bioeng.
 Biotechnol.
 9:770027. doi: 10.3389/fbioe.2021.770027.
 Creative Commons Attribution License (CC BY).

 Bottom Panel: Uusi-Tarkka, E.-K.; Skrifvars, M.; Haapala, A. Fabricating Sustainable All-Cellulose Composites.
 Appl.
 Sci.
-202111, 10069. https://doi.org/10.3390/app112110069.
+2021, 11, 10069. https://doi.org/10.3390/app112110069.
 Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/

 4.0/).